 Chacra-Huerto Project

-In several indigenous communities in the region of Lamas, Sachamama Center is engaged in regenerating a pre-Colombian soil discovered in the last century by archaeologists.
+In several indigenous communities in the Lamas region, the Sachamama Center has dedicated itself to regenerating pre-Columbian soil discovered in the last century by archaeologists.
 These soils are still fertile today.
-The reddish clay of the Amazonian soils is notorious for its poverty in nutrients.
-Slash-and-burn agriculture (also called ‘swidden agriculture’) has become an important cause of the loss of tropical forest.
-Although it permits the forest to regenerate, it is very inefficient and environmentally unsound under the present land holding patterns.
-The burning sends a great amount of CO2 into the atmosphere.
-Swidden agriculture is the third cause of CO2 emissions in the Amazon basin.
-Additionally, in the region of Lamas, the population density has become much too high for this type of agriculture to be sustainable and it is leading to the highest rate of deforestation in all of Peru, behind the ravages of industrial agriculture and oil exploration in the region.
+The reddish clay of Amazonian soils is known for its poverty in nutrients.
+Slash-and-burn agriculture (also called 'shifting agriculture') has become a major source of tropical forest loss.
+Although it allows the forest to regenerate, it is very inefficient and environmentally damaging under current land tenure patterns.
+Burning releases a large amount of CO2 into the atmosphere.
+Shifting agriculture is the third source of CO2 emissions in the Amazon basin.
+In the Lamas region, furthermore, population density has become too high for this type of agriculture to be sustainable and is also leading to a higher rate of deforestation throughout Peru, behind the ravages of industrial agriculture and oil exploration in the region.

-Teams of US and Brazilian archaeologists in the 1960s began excavating sites in the Amazon region where one finds what Brazilians call terra preta de indio (Indian black earth).
+Teams of American and Brazilian archaeologists in the 1960s began excavating sites in the Amazon region where what Brazilians call terra preta de indio (black Indian soil) is found.
 These soils are still fertile today.
-Carbon dating of the oldest layers of terra preta are dated at 8,500 years ago.
-The key to the astounding sustainability of these anthropogenic soils is a mixture of biochar (see below for this term), micro-organisms, organic matter, and a great quantity of broken ceramics.
-Nutrients stick to biochar for ever since biochar does not decompose in the soil.
-The micro-organisms give life to the soil and the broken ceramics allow a postive exchange of ions that increases fertility.
+Carbon evidence from the oldest layers of terra preta dates back to 8,500 years ago.
+The key to the amazing sustainability of these anthropogenic soils is a mixture of biochar, (see below for this term), microorganisms, organic matter and a large amount of broken ceramics.
+Nutrients adhere to the biochar since biochar does not decompose in the soil.
+Microorganisms give life to the soil and broken ceramics allow a positive exchange of ions that increases fertility.

-At Sachamama we have successfully regenerated this black earth of the Indians which we call by its Quechua name: Yana Allpa, using biochar produced with a variety of agricultural biomass such as dried coconut shells.
-Biochar is the result of carbonizing the biomass with little or no oxygen at high temperatures, a method called pyrolysis.
-We mix this biochar with locally freely available organic manure.
-To those are added micro-organisms gathered on the floor of the rain forest that have been fermented as well as ceramic shards.
-The local Kichwa-Lamista have a tradition of making offerings to the spirits of the earth with such ceramic shards found in all the archaeological sites.
+At Sachamama we have successfully regenerated this black soil of the Indians which we call by its Quechua name: Yana Allpa, using biocarbon/biochar produced with a variety of agricultural biomass, such as dried coconut shells.
+Biochar is the result of carbonizing biomass with little or no oxygen at high temperatures, a method called pyrolysis.
+We mix this biochar with freely available locally organic manure as well as with our own compost.
+Added to them are microorganisms gathered on the rainforest floor that have been fermented, as well as ceramic fragments.
+Local Kichwa-Lamas have a tradition of making offerings to the spirits of the land with pottery shards found at all archaeological sites.

-The regeneration of this pre-Colombian Amazonian technology along with Regenerative Agriculture will offer a simple, appropriate and economically accessible alternative to slash and burn agriculture and to the very high rate of deforestation in this region as well as a high rate of greenhouse gases production.
+The regeneration of this pre-Columbian Amazonian technology, together with regenerative agriculture, will offer a simple, appropriate and economically accessible alternative to slash and burn agriculture and the very high rate of deforestation in this region, as well as a high rate of polluting greenhouse gases.

 Save